skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

 | Good Loans  | 123,603     |77.11%   |
 | Bad Loans   | 36,691      |22.89%   |

 Our default rate almost triples when we remove current loans.
 The next logical view is to look at the data from the perspective of risk ratings.
-Lending club assigns a letter grade to each loan as part of an upfront due-diligence process where a borrower's ability to repay is analyzed.
+Lending Club assigns a letter grade to each loan as part of an upfront due-diligence process where a borrower's ability to repay is analyzed.
 Lending Club collects everything from FICO scores through to revolving credit amounts.
 They assign letter grades in the range from A-G (A being the highest grade).
 Here is the occurrence of defaults by letter grade:

 | Grade | Default Rate |
 | ----- |---------|